Is 3 Days in Chiang Mai Enough?

 How Ethical is Chai Lai Orchid?

-This is a question we took very seriously during our research, and we were impressed by what we learned:
+This is a question we took very seriously during our research, and we were genuinely impressed by what we learned:

 - Chai Lai Orchid is a foundation that rescues elephants from the logging industry and less ethical sanctuaries